- Appears to be basic tribal based lender.

 - Tribe based.
 Since 2012.

-Tremont Lending is a tribal based lender regulated by its tribe's laws and is not state regulated.
-The Payday Hound generally prefers state licensed lenders versus tribal lenders as state licensing may provide an additional layer of oversight.
+Tremont Lending is a tribal-based lender regulated by its tribe's laws and is not state-regulated.
+The Payday Hound generally prefers state-licensed lenders versus tribal lenders as state licensing may provide an additional layer of oversight.
 The advantage of tribal lenders is they are often willing to make loans to residents of states where other lenders do not.
-In many cases, these tribel lenders may be your only choice for a short term loan.
+In many cases, these tribal lenders may be your only choice for a short term loan.

 The Tremont Lending application process is simple and quick.
 The minimum requirements for approval are below:

 - You must be able to present your income history for the previous 3 months, and have your income directly deposited into your bank account.

 - You must have an open bank account that accepts ACH deposits if you choose the option to receive your funds as soon as the next business day.